-Admission to Mukwonago Park and the dog exercise areas are $4 for a car or $32 for one annual Waukesha County park pass.
+Admission can be found in the Fees and Admission section of the Waukesha County Parks post here.
 A county park day or annual pass is required at either site.
 If an attendant is available, you will receive your day pass or annual sticker on site.
 If the entrance booth is unattended, place your cash or check payment in an envelope, drop it in the box, and place the envelope stub on your dashboard as proof of payment.
 An annual sticker will be mailed to you.

 Park and dog exercise hours are sunrise to 10:00 PM year-round.
 Swimming hours are sunrise to sunset (weather permitting).